edloidas/generator-tao/README.md

 `tao` will remember you preferences after the first run, so you will need to answer only the questions about the module itself.
 You can tell `tao` to ask `--all/-a` questions or `--skip/-s` as much as possible.

+To speed up the install use `--yarn/-y`.
+Make sure `yarn` is [installed][yarn-url] on your system.

 ```
 λ yo tao --help
 Usage:
   yo tao:app [options] [<name>]

 Options:
 -h,   --help          # Print the generator's options and usage
       --skip-cache    # Do not remember prompt answers                Default: false
       --skip-install  # Do not automatically install dependencies     Default: false
 -d,   --debug         # Debug mode                                    Default: false
 -a,   --all           # Ask all questions                             Default: false
 -s,   --skip          # Ask required questions only                   Default: false
+-y,   --yarn          # Yarn install, ensure you have yarn installed  Default: false

 Arguments:
   name  # Project’s name